 Functions and methods are the only P4 constructs which support overloading: there can exist multiple methods with the same name in the same scope.
 Even so, two functions (or methods of an extern object) can have the same name only if they have a different number of parameters.

-typedef

-typedef can be used to give an alternative name to a type.

-typedefDeclaration

-: TYPEDEF typeRef optAnnotations name ';'

-| TYPEDEF derivedTypeDeclaration optAnnotations name ';'

-;

-typedef bit<32> u32; typedef struct Point { int<32> x; int<32> y; } Pt; typedef Empty_h[32] HeaderStack;

-All operations that can be executed on the original type can be also executed on the newly created type.
-This behavior is similar to the C typedef keyword.

 Type specialization

 A generic type may be specialized by specifying arguments for its type variables.
 In cases where the compiler can infer type arguments type specialization is not necessary.
 When a type is specialized all its type variables must be bound.